Integrative Decoding: Improve Factuality via Implicit Self-consistency: Experiments

 \subsection{Case Study}

 \textbf{Integrative decoding maintains self-consistency at {semantic level}. } To further illustrate the mechanism of ID, we present a case study in Table \ref{tab:case}.
-In this example, three out of the five sentences produced by greedy decoding exhibit hallucination.
+The base model used in this case is Qwen-7B-Instruct.
+In this case, three out of the five sentences produced by greedy decoding exhibit hallucination.
 In comparison, while the four sampled responses also contain non-factual information (see Appendix \ref{sec:case_bio} for their complete content), ID is able to capture the content that consistently present across them and eliminate sporadic hallucinations, ultimately yielding a fully factual and coherent output.
 It is crucial to note that, though many statements in the ID's output share the same underlying meanings as those in sampled responses, they differ in their surface-level expression.
 This indicates that ID can maintain self-consistency at semantic level, rather than merely replicating the content in the sampled responses.
 ID achieves such effects by allowing each input it integrates to act like a ``representative'' for a sampled response.
 Leveraging the in-context learning capability, each input assigns high logits to all tokens that are semantically consistent with the sampled response it represents, instead of confining its choices to tokens directly appearing in it.
 This allows ID to maintain a high level of self-consistency at semantic level.

-Through this example, we can also see the advantages of ID over USC and SR more clearly.
-Since all sampled responses contain hallucinations, it is impossible for USC, which operates by selecting one of them as the final output, to produce a fully factual result as ID does.
-Similarly, SR also faces significant challenges in discerning factual elements within the concatenation of sampled responses.
-This makes ID a superior choice for improving factuality for LLM outputs.